shadow0x59/cream/README.md

 Cream stands for Concise REST API Maker and it is a ExpressJS extension mainly targeting TypeScript builds.
 It wasn't tested on plain JS.

-# Warnings

-Note that this is still experimental so anything about this repository can change at any time.

 # Installation

 ```npm